AntoineDannemark/pomodori/README.md

 ## Licensing

-The (bad) code in this project is licensed under MIT license.
+The code in this project is licensed under MIT license.